patevs/supomation/README.md

 ## Backlog

-1. [x] Save of scraped data to file
-2. [ ] Save scraped data to database
-3. [x] Scrap/sort projects by categories
-4. [ ] Scrap multiple pages pre category
+1. [ ] Allow for scraping of n pages
-5. [ ] List all store locations
+2. [ ] List all store locations
-6. [ ] Allow changing of store location
+3. [ ] Allow changing of store location
-7. [ ] Download/save virtual mailer to file
+4. [ ] Download/save virtual mailer to file

 ---